linear-b/gitstream/docs/troubleshooting.md

 gitStream check run can fail from different reasons, and these are shown in the check result.

+#### Missing workflow file

+When it says `gitStream.cm Skipped — gitStream workflow file not found`, it means that the GitHub action was not found, check again that you have this file in your rpeository root: `.github/workflows/gitstream.yml`, see instructions on [GitHub installation](/github-installation.md).

+#### Syntax error in the cm files

 ![Check failure](screenshots/check_syntax_failure.png)

 Clicking the `Details` button will show more information and context.